Our policy on the editorial content we publish

 Where new medical information comes to light or where guidance or dosage instructions changes, we may update historical content to ensure its relevance.
 UK Meds content is reviewed periodically and updated where necessary.

 UK Meds offers clear and concise information on a number of ailments and medicines, and we often list medicines that we know are commonly prescribed.
 We also know that members of the public may have questions about how one medicine works compared to another, and we aim to answer those questions by comparing factors such as effectiveness, tolerance and therapeutic benefit.

 However, we do not endorse any one particular brand, product or medicine over another.
 Any brands listed are for the purpose of education and we still encourage readers to discuss the use of any medicine with a medical professional.

 Promotion of services

-UK Meds is a private prescription service and online pharmacy where members of the general public can find information and then request related medications, where applicable.
+UK Meds is a private prescription service and online clinic where members of the general public can find information and then request related medications, where applicable.